-MorphoSys has a solid financial foundation and recurring revenues, mainly from its collaboration with Novartis.
-On top of those revenues, MorphoSys collects sales from its AbD Serotec segment and stands to receive success-based payments as partnered compounds progress in development.
-For 2012, management anticipates total Group revenue of between €75 million and €80 million.
+MorphoSys AG has a solid financial foundation and recurring revenues, mainly from its collaboration with Novartis.
+On top of those revenues, MorphoSys AG collects sales from its AbD Serotec business unit and stands to receive success-based payments as partnered compounds progress in development.
+For 2012, management anticipates total revenue of between € 57 million and € 62 million for MorphoSys AG.
 The reason for the decrease in revenues compared to 2011 is the non-recurrence of a one-time technology milestone payment received from Novartis in Q1 2011.
 There is, however, scope for considerable out-performance of this revenue range if a proprietary drug program can be partnered, which is not currently included in the projections.
-In 2013, Group revenues are expected to grow at least 10%.
-One-off events such as the out-licensing of proprietary products and larger milestone payments and royalties as partnered HuCAL progress to the market will become more important factors for the Group's fiscal performance in the years to come and could lead to significant out-performance.
+In 2013, revenues are expected to grow at least 10%.
+One-off events such as the out-licensing of proprietary products and larger milestone payments and royalties as partnered HuCAL progress to the market will become more important factors for the Company's fiscal performance in the years to come and could lead to significant out-performance.
 In the near-term, revenue growth is dependent on the Company's ability to sign additional partnerships and/or to out-license proprietary compounds.
 In the mid-term, royalties from marketed products will add to revenue growth.